ashsingh21/microbit_v2/README.md

 cargo-embed 0.24.0 (git commit: crates.io)
 ```

-### This repository

-Since this book also contains some small Rust code bases used in various chapters
-you will also have to download its source code.
-You can do this in one of the following ways:

-* Visit the [repository](https://github.com/rust-embedded/discovery/), click the green "Code" button and then the
-   "Download Zip" one
-* Clone it using git (if you know git you presumably already have it installed) from the same repository as linked in
-   the zip approach

 ### OS specific instructions

 Now follow the instructions specific to the OS you are using: